 ICON Plc (ICLR) Investors Who Lost Money Have Opportunity To Lead Securities Fraud Lawsuit

-LOS ANGELES, April 4, 2025 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with losses related to ICON plc ("ICON" or the "Company") (NASDAQ: ICLR ) have opportunity to lead the securities fraud class action lawsuit.
+LOS ANGELES, April 10, 2025 /PRNewswire/ -- Glancy Prongay & Murray LLP announces that investors with losses have opportunity to lead the securities fraud class action lawsuit against ICON plc ("ICON" or the "Company") (NASDAQ: ICLR ).

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN ICON PLC (ICLR), CLICK HERE BEFORE APRIL 11, 2025 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU SUFFERED A LOSS ON YOUR ICON INVESTMENTS, CLICK HERE BEFORE APRIL 11, 2025 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE SECURITIES FRAUD LAWSUIT

 What Is The Lawsuit About?